sjp38/hackermail/USAGE.md

 - If the focused line contains paths to files, the menu shows items for opening the files by `hkml` or `vim`.

-Note that `hkml open` [allows](#reading-more) opening normal text files and git commits.
-Hence the comit ids and public-inbox links based feature can help browsing of commit history and related discussions.
+Note that `hkml open` [allows](#reading-more) opening normal text files, git commits, and given command's outputs.
+Hence the commit ids, public-inbox links, and file paths based features can help browsing of commit history, related discussions, and source files.

 Exporting Mails
 ===============